Idi Amin: Persecution of ethnic and political groups

 On 4 August 1972, Amin issued a decree ordering the expulsion of the 50,000 Asians who were British passport holders.
 This was later amended to include all 60,000 Asians who were not Ugandan citizens.
+Amin claimed that he had a dream in which God told him he must expel all Asians for the welfare of Uganda.
+Furthermore, he believed that Asians were sabotaging the economy of Uganda.
+Additionally, the reasons articulated by Amin suggest a racial basis for the expulsion.
 Around 30,000 Ugandan Asians emigrated to the UK.
 Others went to Commonwealth countries such as Australia, South Africa, Canada, and Fiji, or to India, Kenya, Pakistan, Sweden, Tanzania, and the United States.
 Amin expropriated businesses and properties belonging to the Asians and the Europeans and handed them over to his supporters.
 Without the experienced owners and proprietors, businesses were mismanaged and many industries collapsed from lack of operational expertise and maintenance.
 This proved disastrous for the already declining Ugandan economy.
 At the time, Asians accounted for 90% of the country's tax revenue; with their removal, Amin's administration lost a large chunk of government revenue.
 The economy all but collapsed.

+Idi Amin murdered an estimated 500 Yemeni Hadrami Arab merchants.

-In 1975, Emmanuel Blayo Wakhweya, Idi Amin's finance minister and longest-serving cabinet member at the time, defected to London.
+In 1975, Emmanuel Bwayo Wakhweya, Amin's finance minister and longest-serving cabinet member at the time, defected to London.
 This prominent defection helped Henry Kyemba, Amin's health minister and a former official of the first Obote regime, to defect in 1977 and resettle in the UK.
 Kyemba wrote and published A State of Blood, the first insider exposé of Amin's rule.

-On 25 June 1976, the Defence Council declared Amin president for life.
+On 25 June 1976, the Defense Council declared Amin president for life.